Capture the universal synchronised sunrise and sunset this equinox

 Dawn choristers – rise to the occasion!
 Night owls – venture out!

-By the way, the shot here was taken earlier this week from the deck of a Brittany Ferry in the Bay of Biscay – but the sunset is north of west.
+The shot here was taken pre-equinox from the deck of a Brittany Ferry in the Bay of Biscay – so the sunset is north of west.
 The previous blog explains:

 At equinox the sun will glide below Atlantic, Pacific, Indian, Arctic or Antarctic horizons: it will be the same image, the same (solar) time, the same due westerly direction.
 It accompanies Seamus Heaney’s encapsulation of EQ’s inspiration and purpose perfectly: